chadmeruwang/CrossBridges/README.md

 ```
 which generates a yaml file big.yaml with 1000 bridges.
 You can then run ./cross_bridge_simulator test/big.yaml to check the results

+## Ideas to scale ##
+Currently the simulator is implemented as a multi-threaded application running on a single host.
+Each thread computes the minimal time to cross one bridge in parallel with other threads.
+You can scale the application up using more cores and larger memory.

+To scale it out on multiple hosts, you may extend the application easily using map-reduce architecture where a input yaml (potentially too large to fit into one machine's memory) is divided into N files each is fed into a simulator on one host.
+Then the machines compute local total crossing time in parallel which are then aggregated (reduced) to global total crossing time.